yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 you must look unbiased&mdash;be very polite and supportive, acting as if you're a good friend!

-{% quote Leaving the office at 5 p.m. is a privilege; only the best employees can afford it %}
+{% quote Leaving the office at 5 p.m. is a privilege; only the best employees can afford it. %}

 **Spread Rumors**.
 Simply show your annoyance of his poor results, but not to his face.
 Talk